 Always hand wash your custom knives immediately after use with mild soap and warm water, then thoroughly dry them.
 Store them safely in a knife block, on a magnetic strip, or in blade guards to protect the edge and prevent damage.
 Regular honing and periodic sharpening (either yourself with whetstones or by a professional) will keep them razor-sharp.

-Elevate Your Culinary Story
+improve your Culinary Story

-A custom kitchen knife set is more than an upgrade; it’s a testament to your commitment to culinary excellence.
+A custom kitchen knife set is more than an upgrade; it’s a shows your commitment to culinary excellence.
 It’s about choosing tools that inspire confidence, deliver unparalleled precision, and stand as a beautiful reflection of your passion.
 At Awilu.com, we champion the art of fine cutlery, providing you with the insights to make informed choices.
 Embrace the world of bespoke blades, and watch your cooking transform into an experience that is truly your own.